-Impact: 200 girls will have menstrual hygiene management education and pads.
+Impact: 500 girls have menstrual hygiene management education and pads.
 The program will monitor these girls for 1 year to determine the impact of the program on child marriage, and attendance.

 Success For Less Professional Development helps under-resourced teachers develop compassion, leadership, classroom management skills, and content knowledge to give students living in extreme poverty the best possible education.
 Those limitations include class size, lack of materials and content knowledge, limited administrative support, poor attendance and inability to engage parents.
 We conduct teacher training in Haiti and Uganda.

 Impact: Improved classroom management, parent communication, science curriculum, and attendance to support more than 1000 children in Haiti and Uganda